 \section{Abstract}

-Given a graded ring $A$ and a homogeneous ideal $I$, the ideal is said to be of linear type if the Rees algebra of $I$ is isomorphic to the symmetric algebra of $I$.
-We examine the relations between different notions of sequences already known in literature which form ideals of linear type.
-We observe how the vanishing of $y$-regularity of the Rees algebra of an ideal is connected to the ideal being generated by some specific sequences.
-As an application of this, we discuss Koszulness and Cohen-Macaulayness of the diagonal subalgebras of Rees algebras of ideals generated by some of these sequences.
-We also mention Macaulay2 algorithms to check if an ideal is generated by a $d$-sequence, $c$-sequence, weak-relative regular sequence and for computing bi-regularities.
+Given a graded ring \( A \) and a homogeneous ideal \( I \), the ideal is said to be of linear type if the Rees algebra of \( I \) is isomorphic to the symmetric algebra of \( I \).
+In general, $y$-regularity of Rees algebra of $I$ is $0 \Rightarrow$ $I$ is generated by a $d$-sequence $\Rightarrow I$ is of linear type.
+We show that \( d \)-sequence ideals represent a significantly smaller subset of ideals of linear type in terms of \( y \)-regularity.
+Moreover, we identify a class of \( d \)-sequences whose arbitrary powers generate ideals of Gr\"obner linear type.
+Notably, while \( d \)-sequences are inherently weak \( d \)-sequences, we highlight a specific class of algebras where weak \( d \)-sequences are indeed \( d \)-sequences.